torvalds/linux/Documentation/filesystems/fscrypt.rst

 - Non-root users cannot securely remove encryption keys.

 All the above problems are fixed with v2 encryption policies.
-For this reason among others, it is recommended to use v2 encryption policies on all new encrypted directories.
+For this reason among others, v1 encryption policies are deprecated.
+Use v2 encryption policies on all new encrypted directories.

 Key hierarchy
 =============